bingenortuzar/simplecircuits/_posts/2016-11-20-FirstCircuit.markdown

 ### The circuit schema

 Look at the battery, usually there's a + sign on one of the sides.
 Take a led and look at his thin legs.
-Usually one leg is longer, that one has to be atached to the + side of the battery and the other to the - side. that's all. easy no?
+Usually one leg is longer, that one has to be attached to the + side of the battery and the other to the - side. that's all. easy no?

 ![SimplestCircuit]({{ site.url }}/images/SimplestCircuit500Final.jpg)